tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

   - running the component on web assembly in the browser, and
   - in a cross platform MAUI application.

-  With the forthcoming .NET 8, you will also be able to mix rendering modes in the same application.
+  In.NET 8, you will also be able to mix rendering modes in the same application.
   This makes Blazor components the most highly resuable user interface components in .NET.
 - **Multiplatform Application User Interface** abbreviated **MAUI** is the newest technologi aimed to make it easier to create apps that runs natively on  *ioS*, *Android*, *macOs* and *Windows*